JacobBumgarner/VesselVio/README.md

   <img align="center" height="300" alt="Data2" src="https://user-images.githubusercontent.com/70919881/121596339-4ff87280-ca0d-11eb-94e9-818d6928f070.png" />
 </p>

+Briefly, binarized vascular datasets are skeletonized, and undirected graphs are created from the skeleton centerlines.
+Centerlines are smoothed, spurious branch points are filtered, and end-point and isolated segments of defined lengths are filtered from the datasets.
+Following this, various results are extracted from the undirected graph.

 ## Visualization
 VesselVio was constructed using [PyVista](https://github.com/pyvista/pyvista), a high-level VTK package, to allow users to interactively visualize their of vascular datasets.
 This can be great for the generation of figure images or result inspections.